dohalloran/biojs-vis-exon-intron-map/README.md

 myMap.render();
 ```

 ## Output
 - Exon intron graphic with lesion decorations all in high resolution SVG format

+## Example directory
+- sample files are rendered from the `examples` dir at the [BioJS registry](http://biojs.io/d/biojs-vis-exon-intron-map)

 ## Contributing